matijakolaric-com/django-music-publisher/docs/features.rst

 CWR Delivery service
 --------------------

-This is definitelly something that would be very helpful.
+This is definitely something that would be very helpful.
 There are three issues here:

 * every society and/or administrative agency uses a slightly different delivery system
 * this requires some kind of background worker or at least a cron job, so it is a bit more complicated to deploy
-* we are deailing with sensitive data here, bad deployments might easily result in security issues, data loss or worse.
+* we are dealing with sensitive data here, bad deployments might easily result in security issues, data loss or worse.

-The solution exists, but it is not going into the open source code in the forseeable future.
+The solution exists, but it is not going into the open source code in the foreseeable future.